 Toby: In many years of speaking with IT leaders, I’ve never received an affirmative to the question I like to ask – do you have too many resources or too much time?

 In light of this, we need to help out not only creative teams, but also IT.
 When a system doesn’t require hardware, complex integrations, or weeks-long implementations, it’s much less of a burden on IT.
-Let’s show them some love too, since DAM is a company-wide objective beyond only those people in Marketing or Creative Teams.
+Let’s show them some love too, since DAM and font management are company-wide objectives beyond Marketing and Creative Teams.

-Another thing we have to consider is that there are some smaller businesses – boutique creative agencies for example – that do not have a full-time, in-house IT person, let alone an IT department.
-However, those businesses are still productive, and effective digital asset management can help them to meet their goals and be even more productive.
-Connect empowers businesses like these to reap the benefits of DAM, which would be unattainable with a traditional on-premise solution that requires IT implementation and maintenance.
+Another thing we have to consider is that there are some smaller businesses – boutique creative agencies, for example – that do not have a full-time, in-house IT person, let alone an IT department.
+However, those businesses are still productive, and effective digital asset management and font management can help them meet their goals and be even more productive and creative.
+Extensis Connect allows businesses like these to benefit from a cloud-based DAM and font management platform, which would be unattainable with a traditional on-premise solution that requires IT implementation and maintenance.

 Toby: As we worked on this, we really focused on making sure it would benefit everyone on a creative team.